Loans to Avoid

 “Scams are ever-changing,’’ said Katherine Hutt, spokesperson for the Council of Better Business Bureaus.
 “We want to help people recognize them and be prepared the next time they get a suspicious call, email, text or solicitation.’’

 When it comes to loans, it’s just as important to know which ones to avoid as finding the best remedy for your financial situation.
-You should recognize the perils of high interest rates, short repayment times and disastrous consequences for defaulting.
+You should recognize the perils of high interest rates, short repayment times, and ruinous consequences for defaulting.
 Payday loan fraud is a particularly difficult issue.
-Payday loans (which can have an average interest rate between 391% and 521% APR) are well-known for creating problems for consumers, but there are plenty of others to consider.
+Payday loans (which can pack punishing interest rates — from 304%-664% APR) are well-known for creating debt-spiral problems for consumers, but there are plenty of others to consider.